RohanNero/elementary-career-fair/README.md

 This repo was created to help showcase some basic web3 fundamentals to children at a title 1 elementary school!

+All you need to do in order to use this repo is buy some pokemon cards!
+Use the ones already hard-coded in so that you don't have to update any code, otherwise you will need to drop a picture of the pokemon into the `images` folder.
+Once your image is in the image folder update the hardhat task `createUri` and then run the command `yarn hardhat createUri`.
+Once your **URI** is updated you need to add its value to the `createNft` task inside of the `hardhat.config.js` file.
+Now you should be able to follow the rest of the steps!

 ## NFT Guide

 Preliminary step: set up local blockchain if using it, otherwise just pass `--network goerli` when you run the tasks